mjbuckley/react-redux-todo-app/notes.md

 March 21 todos

+- All button always has same styling even when not active.

+- Change github repo name?
+- Build this and have on github pages and link to in readme (which should be updated).

 - I commented out a lot of the older stuff that was replaced.
 Fine to keep around, but move to bottom and explain what it is.
 - A few components/ etc. are no longer being used.
 Fine to keep around for reference but comment and explain why they are there.
 - State doesn't persist on refresh.
 I believe this is how the app was set up, but not positive.
 Also, what is the best way to make the state persit?
 I feel like I did that somewhere.